FriendUPCloud/friendup/Readme.md

 **NB:** This branch is not yet stable, and is currently under development.
 Out current stable branch for users is FriendUP v1.2-RC1.
 This current branch changes daily.
 Developers should commit to *the master branch* after proper testing.
 Check this out for more information on [commit guidelines](https://github.com/FriendUPCloud/friendup/wiki/4.-Developer-Commit-Guidelines).
 Bleeding edge *users* should check out the *friendup-1.2-rc2* branch.

+For extended functionality and related Friend projects such as the Android app refer [here](https://github.com/FriendSoftwareLabs)

 ---

 Friend is THE Internet Operating System for everyone, that runs on everything.